-Defining strenuous or vigorous exercise is largely a matter of perception, as it depends on how hard a particular activity feels to you.
-Someone who is out of shape may find a brisk walk quite strenuous while a marathon runner may not find it the least bit challenging.
+Defining strenuous activity or vigorous exercise is largely a matter of perception, as it depends on how hard a particular activity feels to you.
+Someone who is out of shape may find a brisk walk quite strenuous, while a marathon runner may not find it the least bit challenging.

-Subtracting your age from 220 is your MHR.
-A 30-year-old would subtract 30 from 220, leaving her with a maximum heart rate of 190.
+Subtracting your age from 220 is one way of finding your MHR.
+A 30-year-old would subtract 30 from 220, leaving them with a maximum heart rate of 190.
 A 60-year-old has an MHR of 160.
 That means 160 is the maximum number of times your heart should beat per minute while you're exercising.
-Vigorous or strenuous exercise uses 70 to 85 percent of your maximum heart rate.
+Vigorous or strenuous exercise uses 70 percent to 85 percent of your maximum heart rate.